hansthompson/pdfHarvester/README.md

 ## Criticism

 I am not an adept coder.
 There are some ways I am familiar with that could speed up, simplify, or standardize the way I have written this.
-If you feel that this is a hunk of garbage for these reasons, please suggest issues in github if you want a response from me, improve the code, and want to publicly shame me at the same.
+Please suggest issues in github if you want a response from me, improve the code, and want to publicly shame me at the same.
 Go github.

 Like I mentioned above, OCR and existing options exist for table conversion.
 This project is special for controling the level of quality for each transcription task.
 Its a way of testing your assumptions of data quality.